One-way function: The Rabin function (modular squaring)

 to denote squaring modulo N: a specific member of the Rabin collection.
 It can be shown that extracting square roots, i.e. inverting the Rabin function, is computationally equivalent to factoring N (in the sense of polynomial-time reduction).
 Hence it can be proven that the Rabin collection is one-way if and only if factoring is hard.
 This also holds for the special case in which p and q are of the same bit length.
-The Rabin cryptosystem is based on the assumption that this Rabin function is one-way.
+The Rabin signature algorithm is based on the assumption that this Rabin function is one-way.

 Discrete exponential and logarithm

 Modular exponentiation can be done in polynomial time.
 Inverting this function requires computing the discrete logarithm.
 Currently there are several popular groups for which no algorithm to calculate the underlying discrete logarithm in polynomial time is known.
 These groups are all finite abelian groups and the general discrete logarithm problem can be described as thus.

 Let G be a finite abelian group of cardinality n.
 Denote its group operation by multiplication.
 Consider a primitive element α ∈ G and another element β ∈ G. The discrete logarithm problem is to find the positive integer k, where 1 ≤ k ≤ n, such that:

 The integer k that solves the equation α^{k} = β is termed the discrete logarithm of β to the base α.
 One writes k = log_{α} β.

 Popular choices for the group G in discrete logarithm cryptography are the cyclic groups (Zp)× (e.g. ElGamal encryption, Diffie–Hellman key exchange, and the Digital Signature Algorithm) and cyclic subgroups of elliptic curves over finite fields (see elliptic curve cryptography).

 An elliptic curve is a set of pairs of elements of a field satisfying y^{2} = x^{3} + ax + b.
 The elements of the curve form a group under an operation called "point addition" (which is not the same as the addition operation of the field).
 Multiplication kP of a point P by an integer k (i.e., a group action of the additive group of the integers) is defined as repeated addition of the point to itself.
 If k and P are known, it is easy to compute R = kP, but if only R and P are known, it is assumed to be hard to compute k.